nmaguiar/openaf-docs/docs/guides/oafp/to-excel.md

 # oafp to Excel

+List of examples of use of oafp to parse data to Excel:

 ### Processes each json file in /some/data creating and updating the data.xlsx file with a sheet for each file

 ```bash